Yale-EEB723/syllabus/README.md

 		- Identify sequences that were in same cell together, eg to assist with metagenomes
 		- Identify linked sequences, eg to assist with assembly scaffolding
 		- Identify how chromosomes are packed in nucleus
-	- Types of HiC https://www.nature.com/articles/nrg3454 Box 1
+	- HiC related methods https://www.nature.com/articles/nrg3454 Box 1
 		- 3C, chromosome conformation capture.
 Provides many interactions for sites throughout the genome.
 		- 4C, circular 3C.
 Observe the regions that interact with a particular locus.
 Allows deeper data for one spot.
 		- 5C, investigate how associations correspond to other processes, like transcription.